civicrm/civicrm-sysadmin-guide/docs/planning/hosting.md

 ### Migrate to another host

+If your current host cannot accomidate CiviCRM you may want to connsider migrating your CMS to a new host before installingn CiviCRM.
 Depending on the CMS you are using, the process of moving from one host to another may be fairly straightforward.
 You are in a good position to transfer to another host if you can:

 1.  request that your users **stop creating and updating content** during the migration,